VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

   * Does the language go full German or Icelandic, or are words short and rarely to never compounded?
 * Is the language written left to right, top to bottom?

 Obviously, this is glossing over whole subjects and intricacies that linguists have spent lifetimes on and that I am absofuckinglutly (Hey, look at that, an *infix*) not qualified to talk about.
-My point is that there's a lot of ground to be covered and explored for conlangs and neoscripts - so, uh, what are those?
+My point is that there's a lot of ground to be covered and explored for conlangs and neoscripts.

 {{< columns >}}

 Additionally, I want to stress (pun intended) how important the **I**nternational **P**honetic **A**lphabet is.
 For the uninitiated, the IPA is the weird symbols you've seen in dictionaries that tell you how to pronounce a word.
 For example, the word "knife" would be represented with `/nīf/`.
 This can be useful for everything from differentiating between accents and hetronyms (for example "tear", like from your eye, is `/tɪɚ/` while a "tear" like in fabric is `/tɛɚ/` (at least for most English speakers)).
-Like any skill, it takes practice to be able to read ... sounds? words? ...
+Like any skill, it takes practice to be able to read ... sounds? words?
+[Mouth positions?](https://pink-trombone-demos.glitch.me/pink-trombone) ...
 This is hard to talk about ... written in the IPA, but it's absolutely worth learning.

 If you want to get into conlanging, neoscripting, linguistics, or even just want to learn a new natural language, understanding the IPA will make your life easier.

-The fantastic YouTube channel languagejones has just started [a series about how to learn the IPA](https://www.youtube.com/watch?v=ZDG-S4x_R0I) at the time of writing.
+The fantastic YouTube channel languagejones has just started [a series about how to learn the IPA](https://www.youtube.com/watch?v=ZDG-S4x_R0I) at the time of writing, and if you're here I imagine you'd enjoy following along.

 <--->